 To make sure your message gets read, keep it brief and focus the attention on your request.

 Launching a shoe drive via email and social media?
 Include an image of shoes and write the address of the drop-off point in bold or large text.
 Asking for an online donation of $100 for your choir group?
 Add a colorful Donate Now button to your school website.
-Use short, simple language that’s easy for both newcomers and longtime supporters to understand.
+No matter how you deliver the message, use short, simple language that’s easy for both newcomers and longtime supporters to understand.

 If a supporter is ready to contribute, taking action should be fast and stress-free.
 Before you launch a campaign, see how many clicks it takes to donate, buy tickets, or learn more.
-If it takes more than two steps, you may want to streamline your fundraising process.
+If it takes more than two steps, you may want to make it easier to find.

 4. Use attention-grabbing words

 Some words and phrases are simply more persuasive than others, and that’s good news when you’re planning your fundraising ask.
 The right language can create urgency, spark curiosity, and motivate idle supporters to take action.
-Why is this so important?
 You may have just eight seconds to capture a potential donor’s interest before they move onto something else.

 Convince people to slow down and engage with your donation request by sprinkling in terms like these: